slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"Those who lack the courage will always find a philosophy to justify it."
 -- Albert Camus [1913]*

+> *"It’s not the mountain we conquer but ourselves."
+-- (sir) Edmund Hillary [1919]*

 > *"Speak your mind, even if your voice shakes."
 -- Maggie Smith [1934]*

+> *"Don’t give in to your fears.
+If you do, you won’t be able to talk to your heart."
+-- Paulo Coelho [1947]*

 > *"A man without a heroic bent starts dying at the age of thirty." (...)
-"Virtue signaling is virtue without courage, without skin in the game, which is why it is getting more common."
+"Virtue signaling is virtue without courage, without skin in the game, which is why it is getting more common." (...)
+"The Roman army rule: action removes fear."
 -- Nassim Taleb [1960]*

 > *"It’s better to be a restrained monster than a well-behaved coward."